 Miami University offers a gerontology major through its Department of Sociology and Gerontology.
 Students pursuing a gerontology degree are encouraged to participate in all aspects of the program, including collaborative research and internships.
 The university’s Gerontology Center is one of the leading hubs for research on aging studies in the country.
 The Center supports the department’s graduate programs in gerontology and provides opportunities for student assistantships.
 For graduate students, the school offers a multi-disciplinary master’s degree in gerontological studies and a PhD in social gerontology.

-This concludes our ranking of the 20 great value colleges for gerontology in 2016-2017.
+This concludes our ranking of the 20 great value colleges for gerontology.

 - Nursing and Healthcare Degree Programs